Water Filter for Clean Drinking Water

 Why Go Non-Electric?

-Let's face it, clean drinking water and access thereto shouldn't be a question of whether or not the electricity is on.
+Let's face it, clean drinking water and access to it shouldn't be a question of whether the electricity is on.
 One of the main reasons more people are resorting to non-electric water purifiers is that they don't require electricity or high-tech machines.
 You put water in the tank, and gravity takes care of the rest.

 Firstly, there is the environmental benefit.
 Using a countertop gravity filter means you're not relying on a pump, heat, or electricity.
 You're reducing your energy use and your carbon footprint without sacrificing safety.
 It's one of the easiest ways to make your kitchen more sustainable.